AliPourmand/1D_binary_star_properties/README.txt

 column 3: relative potential as defined in Mochnacki (1984)  eg, for potentials higher than psiL1: F=psiL1/psi
 column 4: potential of shell
 column 5: volume equivalent radius of shell divided by orbital separation
-column 6: avg acceleration on shell
-column 7: inverse effective acceleration averaged on the equipotential shell column 8: total area of shell
-column 9: area of $L_1$ plane cross section with shell
+column 6: avg acceleration on shell (including the L1 plane) column 7: inverse effective acceleration averaged on the equipotential shell (including the L1 plane) column 8: total area of shell (including the L1 plane) column 9: area of $L_1$ plane cross section with shell
 column 10: y intersection of $L_1$ plane cross section with shell
 column 11: z intersection of $L_1$ plane cross section with shell